 If You Experience the Following Life Event Then, You Can Your spouse, Domestic Partner or dependent dies Medical and Dental Options and Vision Insurance: Stop coverage for your eligible spouse/Domestic Partner or dependent.
 You cannot change benefit options at this time.
-Optional Short Term Disability Insurance Benefit: Start coverage; however, this coverage applies to the employee only. • Long Term Disability Plan: Start or stop coverage; however, this coverage applies to the employee only.
-Voluntary Term Life Insurance Benefit: Stop coverage for your eligible dependent; increase or decrease existing coverage for you with proof of good health. • Spouse Term Life Insurance Benefit: Start or stop coverage. • Child Term Life Insurance Benefit: Start or stop coverage.
-Voluntary Personal Accident Insurance Benefit: Stop coverage for your eligible spouse/Domestic Partner or dependent or start or stop coverage for yourself; increase or decrease existing coverage. ■ Flexible Spending Account Benefits: Start or stop Flexible Spending Accounts; increase or decrease Flexible Spending Account contributions.
+Voluntary Term Life Insurance Benefit: Increase existing coverage for you with proof of good health.
+A decrease in coverage does not require proof of good health. • Spouse Term Life Insurance Benefit: Start or stop coverage.
+Child Term Life Insurance Benefit: Start or stop coverage. • Voluntary Personal Accident Insurance Benefit: Stop coverage for your eligible spouse/Domestic Partner or dependent or start or stop coverage for yourself; increase or decrease existing coverage.
+Flexible Spending Account Benefits: Start or stop Flexible Spending Accounts; increase or decrease Flexible Spending Account contributions.
 Domestic Partners and the dependents of Domestic Partners are not eligible to participate in FSAs.
-Change in spouse's/Domestic Partner's employment or other health coverage OR Your spouse's/Domestic Partner's employer no longer contributes toward health coverage • Medical and Dental Options and Vision Insurance: Add coverage for your eligible spouse, your eligible dependent or yourself; stop coverage for your eligible spouse, eligible dependent or yourself.
+Change in spouse's/Domestic Partner's employment or other health coverage OR Your spouse's/Domestic Partner's employer no longer contributes toward health coverage Medical and Dental Options and Vision Insurance: Add coverage for your eligible spouse and your eligible dependent, or yourself; stop coverage for your eligible spouse, eligible dependent or yourself.
 You cannot change benefit plans at this time, if you were already enrolled.
-If you were not enrolled, you may enroll yourself and your eligible spouse/Domestic Partner or eligible dependent in the applicable benefit option.
-OR Your spouse's/Domestic Partner's Optional Short Term Disability Insurance Benefit: Start coverage; however, this coverage applies to the employee only. employer no longer covers employees in your spouse's position Long Term Disability Plan: Start or stop coverage; however, this coverage applies to the employee only.
-Voluntary Term Life Insurance Benefit: Start or stop coverage. • Spouse Term Life Insurance Benefit: Start or stop coverage. • Child Term Life Insurance Benefit: Start or stop coverage.
-Voluntary Personal Accident Insurance Benefit: Start or stop coverage for your eligible spouse/Domestic Partner, your dependent, or yourself; increase or decrease existing coverage. • Flexible Spending Account Benefits: Start or stop Flexible Spending Accounts; increase or decrease Flexible Spending Account contributions.
+If you were not enrolled, you may enroll OR Your spouse's/Domestic Partner's employer no longer yourself and your eligible spouse/Domestic Partner or eligible dependent in the applicable benefit option. covers employees in your spouse's position • Voluntary Term Life Insurance Benefit: Start or stop coverage. • Spouse Term Life Insurance Benefit: Start or stop coverage.
+Child Term Life Insurance Benefit: Start or stop coverage.
+Voluntary Personal Accident Insurance Benefit: Start or stop coverage for your eligible spouse/Domestic Partner, your dependent, or yourself; increase or decrease existing coverage.
+Flexible Spending Account Benefits: Start or stop Flexible Spending Accounts; increase or decrease Flexible Spending Account contributions.
 Domestic Partners and the dependents of Domestic Partners are not eligible to participate in FSAs.